Hawaii: Transportation

 A system of state highways encircles each main island.
-Only Oahu has federal highways, and is the only area outside the contiguous 48 states to have signed Interstate highways.
+Only Oʻahu has federal highways, and is the only area outside the contiguous 48 states to have signed Interstate highways.
 Narrow, winding roads and congestion in populated places can slow traffic.
 Each major island has a public bus system.

-Honolulu International Airport (IATA:HNL), which shares runways with the adjacent Hickam Field (IATA:HIK), is the major commercial aviation hub of Hawaii.
+Daniel K. Inouye International Airport (IATA: HNL), which shares runways with the adjacent Hickam Field (IATA: HIK), is the major commercial aviation hub of Hawaii.
+The airport was previously known as Honolulu International Airport, before its official renaming on May 30, 2017, after the late U.S. Senator Daniel K. Inouye.
 The commercial aviation airport offers intercontinental service to North America, Asia, Australia and Oceania.
-Hawaiian Airlines and Mokulele Airlines use jets to provide services between the large airports in Honolulu, Līhue, Kahului, Kona and Hilo.
+Hawaiian Airlines and Mokulele Airlines use jets to provide services between the large airports in Honolulu, Līhuʻe, Kahului, Kona and Hilo.
 These airlines also provide air freight services between the islands.
-On May 30, 2017, the airport was officially renamed as the Daniel K. Inouye International Airport (HNL), after U.S. Senator Daniel K. Inouye.

 Until air passenger services began in the 1920s, private boats were the sole means of traveling between the islands.
 Seaflite operated hydrofoils between the major islands in the mid-1970s.

-The Hawaii Superferry operated between Oahu and Maui between December 2007 and March 2009, with additional routes planned for other islands.
+The Hawaii Superferry operated between Oʻahu and Maui between December 2007 and March 2009, with additional routes planned for other islands.
 Protests and legal problems over environmental impact statements ended the service, though the company operating Superferry has expressed a wish to recommence ferry services in the future.
-Currently there is a passenger ferry service in Maui County between Lanai and Maui, which does not take vehicles; a passenger ferry to Molokai ended in 2016.
+Currently there is a passenger ferry service in Maui County between Lanaʻi and Maui, which does not take vehicles; a passenger ferry to Molokai ended in 2016.
 Currently Norwegian Cruise Lines and Princess Cruises provide passenger cruise ship services between the larger islands.